Can’t Paint Your Home? Try These 5 Paint-Free Alternatives Instead

 Apartment dwellers, this one’s for you.

 Perhaps the most disappointing consequence of living in a rental is not being able to paint your space with the interior paint colors of your dreams.
 Whether you select a pristine white, a palette of trusty neutral paint colors, or a soothing blue, the color of your walls can significantly influence the overall feel of a room.

 If you like the look of a freshly painted wall, you're going to love TemPaint.
 This company sells adhesive wall-coverings in bright, beautiful hues.
 Simply stick them onto your walls and you'll have a seemingly painted room—minus the odors or extensive dry time.
 Plus, when you decide to move out of your place—or are ready for a new color—just peel off your "paint."

 Want to spice up your space with some prints?
 Perhaps removable wallpaper is more your speed.
 Similar to temporary paint, most removable wallpaper brands have an easy-to-use, peel-and-stick application.
 Available in tons of fun patterns, it's a great way to give your home an eye-catching statement wall.
+Check out a few of our favorite sources for removable wallpaper: Chasing Paper, Tempaper, and Hygge & West.

-Maybe you’re not too concerned with adding a fun color or pattern to your walls, but want to give your room some more texture.
-Break out your D.I.Y. muscle and pick up a few rolls of fabric.
-As suggested by Apartment Guide, you can stretch fabric along your wall and secure it with tiny nails or pushpins that will barely leave a mark.
+You can stretch fabric along your wall and secure it along the perimeter with tiny nails or pushpins that will barely leave a mark.
 Alternatively, you can cover foam boards that are just as tall as your room and attach those to your walls.
 Either way, you'll wind up with a cool wall covering for a steal.

 A Gallery Wall